CZ-NIC/knot/doc/reference.rst

 proxy-allowlist
 ---------------

-An ordered list of IP addresses, absolute UNIX socket paths, network subnets, or network ranges which are allowed as a source address of proxied DNS traffic over UDP.
+An ordered list of IP addresses, network subnets, or network ranges which are allowed as a source address of proxied DNS traffic over UDP.
 The supported proxy protocol is
 `haproxy PROXY v2 <https://www.haproxy.org/download/2.5/doc/proxy-protocol.txt>`_.